matomo-org/matomo/tests/README.md

 You should now have some interesting data to test with in November 2012!

-## Webtests
+## Selenium Webdriver tests

-We would like to add webtests testing installation, auto update, and initial user login.
+We would like to add Webdriver selenium testing for the following: installation, auto update from 1.0, initial user login.
 Task is tracked in: http://dev.piwik.org/trac/ticket/2935

-## Schedules Reports Tests
+## Scheduled Reports Tests

 Piwik scheduled reports (HTML, PDF & SMS) are part of the integration test suite.
 They follow the same principles described in the INTEGRATION TESTS section of this document.